 The Fund may invest in fixed rate or floating rate securities.
-Floating rate instruments reset their interest rate periodically over a base rate, with rates tied to a representative interest rate index (for example, the Treasury Note Constant Maturity Rate or 3-month LIBOR).
+Floating rate instruments reset their interest rate periodically over a base rate, with rates tied to a representative interest rate index (for example, the Treasury Note Constant Maturity Rate).

-While investing in a particular sector is not a strategy of the Fund, its portfolio may be significantly invested in one or more sectors as a result of the security selection decisions made pursuant to its investment strategy.
-The Fund's portfolio currently has significant investment in companies in the financials sector, although this may change from time to time.
+The Fund's portfolio may be significantly invested in one or more sectors as a result of the security selection decisions made pursuant to its investment strategy.
+The Fund's portfolio currently has significant investments in companies in the financials sector, although this may change from time to time.